 It’s never too early to start thinking about your child’s dental health.
 The foundation of proper pediatric dental care begins well before your child loses his or her first tooth.
 As a parent, it’s important to understand the elements of proper dental care at every stage of your child’s development.
 Even though baby teeth aren’t meant to last, they deserve to be treated with the same level of care as permanent teeth.
-Healthy baby teeth are extremely important to your child’s oral health later in life.
+Healthy baby teeth are extremely important to your child’s oral health later in life so make sure you get child health insurance for.

 The following checklist is intended to provide parents with a guide to proper dental care at each stage in their children’s development – from infancy to school age.
 Although finding a qualified dentist for your children is important, good oral care requires more than a checkup every six months.
 Follow this checklist and you can ensure that your children develop good dental habits that will serve them well for their entire lives.